William Bayard Jr.: Personal life

+Death

-William died on September 18, 1826 in Westchester and along with his wife, Elizabeth, was buried in the Churchyard Cemetery of Trinity Church in lower Manhattan.
+Bayard died on September 18, 1826, in Westchester, New York.
+Along with his wife, Elizabeth, he was buried in the Churchyard Cemetery of Trinity Church in Lower Manhattan in present-day New York City.

 Descendants

-Bayard's granddaughter, Eliza Bayard Rogers (1811–1835), through his daughter Susan Bayard Rogers, married William Paterson Van Rensselaer (1805–1872), son of Stephen Van Rensselaer III, on May 13, 1833 in New York City.
+Bayard's granddaughter, Eliza Bayard Rogers (1811–1835), through his daughter Susan Bayard Rogers, married William Paterson Van Rensselaer (1805–1872), son of Stephen Van Rensselaer III, on May 13, 1833, in New York City.
 William P. Van Rensselaer was a half-brother to Stephen Van Rensselaer IV, the husband of Bayard's youngest daughter, Harriet E. Bayard.
 William and Eliza had one son together, William P. Van Rensselaer Jr. (1834–1854), before Eliza's death in 1835.
 On April 4, 1839, Van Rensselaer remarried to Eliza's sister, Sarah Rogers, with whom he had the rest of his children.